sentairanger/Torvalds-Computer-Vision/README.md

 Note: the Pi Camera must be enabled using `sudo raspi-config` or the Raspberry Pi Configuration menu.
 After everything was set up I connected a monitor and bluetooth keyboard/mouse controller to get the code running.
 Every time I ran any code I had to invoke the `export LD_PRELOAD=/usr/lib/arm-linux_gnueabihf/libatomic.so` variable because otherwise it would not run.
 Now if you compiled OpenCV this would not be needed.
 Also note that if you are going to install the headless version of OpenCV make sure you only install it on CLI environment not a GUI one.
 I did that and it kept giving me issues until I uninstalled and replaced it with the correct version.
 So here is what each piece of code does and how to run it.
 I will add more to this as time goes by:

 * `contours.py` takes three images of what it sees and outputs them as `with-contours.jpg`, `masked.jpg` and `original.jpg`.
 The masked image is in black and white and masks the color that it sees.
 The contours image is the image that draws a green line on the color itself.
+The `contours_big.jpg` and `masked_big.jpg` images are examples you can reference.
+To run it, type `python3 contours.py` or `python contours.py ` if you are running a virtual environment.
+If you did not compile OpenCV and you used Danny Staple's instructions from the link provided please export the LD_PRELOAD variable first.

+* `devastator_nav.py` import the `get_saturated_colors` and the `camera_setup` functions to set things up.
+The robot takes constant images to see what color it gets from the `found_color` variable and if it sees yellow, the robot turns left.
+If it sees blue, it turns right.
+Otherwise, it just keeps moving forward.
+To run it, type `python3 devastator_nav.py` or `python devastator_nav.py` if you are using a virtual environment.
+Also, make sure your floor is of a neutral color and that you have white walls for a background for it to work effectively.
+Also, good lighting helps.

+* `devastator_detection.py` and `devastator_detection_triple.py` are similar, except the latter uses red from the color wheel.
+To run either, follow the same instructions as with the `devastator_nav.py` code.
+What happens with the first code is that when it sees yellow it turns left and when it sees blue it turns right.
+This is just like the previous code I mentioned.
+However, if it doesn't see either, it does not move.
+So consider this a color detection robot.
+To run this experiment I used red, blue and yellow foam balls attached to dowels to get the robot to see the color.
+In the second code, when it sees red it moves forward.
+I reference the color wheel to find the ranges of red.

 ### Video Demo